dksanyal/Surrogator/README.md

 4. This tool is a research prototype to test certain ideas.
 It does not intend to use Google Scholar data or any other data in any unethical manner.

 5. The tool is not integrated with NLDI.
-NDLI does not show use the services of this tool in any form.
+Therefore, NDLI does not show use the services of this tool in any form.

 6. We shall be delighted to receive your feedback, bug reports, bug fixes, change requests and upgrades to the tool.